2022 CORN SILAGE WHOLE-PLANT MOISTURE TESTING results

 Join University of Wisconsin-Madison Extension’s Farm Management Fridays webinars to learn about tools and strategies to build your farm business, and how to develop skills that cultivate a sense of peace and well-being.

 Farm Management Fridays webinars are a part of Extension’s Farm Ready Research winter programming for farmers and ag professionals to improve business profitability and lifestyles through informed decision-making.
 There is no charge to participate in the sessions, but pre-registration is required to allow access to the session.
 Register online at go.wisc.edu/FarmReadyResearch.

 PRIVATE PESTICIDE APPLICATOR CERTIFICATION

 - SELF-STUDY: Purchase a manual on-line at the UW PAT Store.
 Each person being trained must purchase a manual.
 You then study the manual; when you are ready, contact the Extension office to schedule a date and time to take the test.
 You must get a 70% passing grade with this option.
-The Door County office is out of manuals.
+Manuals must be purchased on-line from the PAT Store.

 What to bring on test day:

 - Wisconsin requires that any person taking a certification exam must provide positive identification (a driver’s license) and know their social security number.
 Other acceptable forms of ID are: a photo ID, a Birth Certificate plus another form of ID, and your Social Security Number.